News Of Prince William’s Alleged Affair Is Going Viral On Twitter

 — Rainy (@RainyMilo) April 25, 2019

 “The car door” references when Meghan Markle shut the door of her car at her first royal event.
-The British tabloids went into overdrive, with articles such as The Independent’s “Meghan Markle shut her own car door and it has genuinely caused a debate.”
+The British tabloids went into overdrive with articles such as The Independent’s “Meghan Markle shut her own car door and it has genuinely caused a debate.”

-Though the rumors are just that — rumors, many users hope that since social media seems to be covering the story, the traditional media will be forced to examine the issue.
+Though the rumors are just that — rumors — many users hope that since social media seems to be covering the story, the traditional media will be forced to examine the issue.